ekiwok/PHPOption/README.md

         ->orElse(new NotFoundResponse());
 ```

-In contrary to other libraries this one implements spearate Option for each scalar type and allows registering custom Options for objects.
+In contrary to other libraries this one implements separate Option for each scalar type and allows registering custom Options for objects.
 It's the closest to Java templates we can get and enforces strict type checking.

 So if you prefer strict type checking over having a few opcodes less, you can enforce: